Today we will do something different. Instead of visiting a site, we will dig into data and see what Israel tourism statistics we can find.

 reported a medium accommodation level, 1.0% reported a low

 accommodation level and 1.2% reported “other” when asked about the

 Cost of Rooms

 Both tourists and Israeli complain about the high prices of accommodations in Israel.
 So let’s look at table 19 (ROOMS, BEDS, PERSON-NIGHTS, BED OCCUPANCY, REVENUE, AND JOBS IN HOTEL SERVICES(1)), and see what we can deduct from it.

 - (3) Incl. estimates of components of Hotel Services for which data were not collected.

 - (4) Incl. jobs of Man-Power companies.

-And if we take this data and calculate the revenue divided by person nights, then we will get the following table.
+And if we take this data and calculate the revenue divided by person nights, we will get the following table.

 |Year||Month||Revenue from Israelis/Israelis Person nights||Revenue from Tourists/Tourists Person nights||Total Revenue/Total Person nights|

-The first thing that we can see is that Israeli and tourists pay approximately the same prices.
-And if we look at the 2019 month division, then we can see that February was the cheapest month.
+The first thing we can see is that Israeli and tourists pay approximately the same prices.
+And if we look at the 2019 month division, we can see that February was the cheapest month.
 April and October were the most expensive months.
 Probably because these are holiday months (April – Passover, October – Sukkot).